mattmoore/mattmoore.github.io/content/posts/audio-analysis-mel-spectrograms/index.md

 - X axis for time
 - Y axis for frequency
 - Heatmap for magnitude, but here I've also converted it from raw amplitude to decibels, the standard for measuring volume.

+With the mel-spectrogram you'll notice more dark areas.
+This is because we've filtered out the frequencies that humans can't perceive as well, leaving behind the frequencies that are more perceivable by humans.